Athithi (2014 film)

-Athithi is an edge-of-the seat, realistic thriller about a life-changing - or ruining - day in the picture-perfect life of a successful and determined young man.
-In the world today, the list of necessities begins with a satisfying job and ends with wealth, and luxury is a happy family along with the package.
-When life is complete with all that, how bizarre can a normal day get, toppling the niceties altogether?

 Plot

-Madhiazhagan is a successful project manager at a leading property promoters firm.
+Madhiazhagan is a successful project manager at a leading property promoters' firm.
 He is happily wedded to Vasuki, and they have a five-year-old daughter named Pavi.
 A posh house, a heftily paying job, a highly appreciative and supportive boss, and a happy family - Madhi's life is a far-fetched dream to most people in this era.
-However, all changes one day, when a man requests to be dropped en route, when Madhi and Vasu set out on a pleasant weekend.
+However, all changes one day, when a man requests to be dropped en route, as Madhi and Vasu set out on a pleasant weekend.
 The mysterious stranger pulls out a pistol and begins to threaten the couple to bend to his wishes, holding Pavi as a hostage.
-The day sets off with the stranger making the couple draw out all the money that Madhi has to the last penny and then setting it all on fire.
-Next, he makes Madhi lose his career by leaking the top secrets of his company, trusted to him, to their competitor.
-The day goes on with further with more gimmicks by the stranger, while the couple are cornered to do it all for their daughter's life.
-For the same reason, they also refrain from making a complaint to the police, although they are tantalizingly near their target.
-While this seems endless, how they figure a way out of the mess, with a completely unexpected twist to the whole story in the end forms the rest of the story.
+The day starts with the stranger forcing the couple to draw out all the money Madhi has to the last penny and then setting it all on fire.
+Next, he makes Madhi lose his career by leaking the top secrets of his company, which were entrusted to him, to their competitor.
+The day goes on with more gimmicks by the stranger, while the couple is cornered into doing it all for their daughter's life.
+For the same reason, they also refrain from filing a complaint with the police, even though they are tantalizingly close to their target.
+While this seems endless, how they figure a way out of the mess, with a completely unexpected twist in the end, forms the rest of the story.